KratosMultiphysics/KratosSalomePlugin/documentation/developers_guide.md

 # Developers Guide
 This is a guide for developing in the plugin.
 It explains the most important concepts and ideas that are used.

+## Minimum supported version
+Reasons to drop support for versions < 9
+- Mock unittesting is not available
+- return value is not correct in older version, makes use of wrapper necessary
+- PointerVectorSet not working with py-2 (infinite recursion)
+- filtering on subgeom seems not to work
+- well, python2 ...
+- some other methods inside of salome are not working (e.g. GetSalomeObject from identifier, or some classes only have type "instance")
+- study management much easier, since now there is only one study and I don't have to maintain two different versions

 ## Interaction with Salome Meshes
 Mesh idetifier of Salome is used.
 This is supposed to be unique.
 Note that the mesh names can be duplicated!